rhaix23/Contact-Form-ASPNET-MVC/README.md

 }
 ```

-Once you configured the settings, run the the folowing commands:
+After you configured the email configuration setting, run the the following commands:
 ```
 dotnet restore
 dotnet build